About StandardValidators

 DATA_SIZE_VALIDATOR

-validator which ensures that a given input string conforms to a valid data size format.
+NiFi offers a build-in DATA_SIZE_VALIDATOR validator which ensures that a given input string conforms to a valid data size format.
 This is comes in handy when configuring processors that require settings such as buffer sizes, file sizes, or memory limits.

 See how to convert a validated data size into the desired size unit here.